-One of the top challenges of leading change in your organisation as you leave the “bloody waters” of direct competition to create new markets and demand in the open spaces of “blue oceans”, is getting your people to “opt in” and “buy” your leadership.
+One of the top challenges of leading change in your organization as you leave the “bloody waters” of direct competition to create new markets and demand in the open spaces of “blue ocean”, is getting your people to “opt-in” and “buy” your leadership.
 Motivating your employees to reach their full potential and give their best efforts is a significant challenge.
 After all, when most of us are given the choice, we tend to prefer sticking to the status quo in the mistaken belief that it promotes stability for ourselves and our company.
 Change is scary business.

 However, if we want to be innovative and find our way to less competitive, open market spaces and maximize both our profit potential and the utility that we offer our customers, we must not only accept change, we must lead it.

 It’s absolutely imperative that as leaders we find a way to sell our leadership to the key influencers within our business.
 We need these key players “on our side” so that they can help to “tip the scale” and help to motivate all employees to get on board and commit to being fully focused team members.
 Blue Ocean leaders lead change and engage employees so that they “opt-in”.
 These fully engaged team members take ownership and engage our customers who in turn engage with our non-customers and bring them on board.
 In this way, companies can grow both rapidly and at a lower cost.